-Dutch shipyard Icon Yachts has unveiled a 70 metre conversion project, named Project Master, at the Monaco Yacht Show.
+It comes after the Dutch shipyard unveiled the 70 metre conversion project, named Project Master, at the Monaco Yacht Show in September 2021.

 The owners brief called for a "family-orientated" vessel capable of tackling extended voyages while remaining suitable for charter.